daichi-yoshikawa/ahl_wbc/README.md

 ### Install Gazebo 5.0
-Gazebo is a robotic simulator, which provides visualization, physics and collision avoidance and so on in virtual environment.
+Gazebo is a robotic simulator, which provides visualization, physics and collision detection in virtual environment.
 ```
 sudo apt-get install gazebo5
 ```